Brian Vahaly

 Brian Vahaly (born July 19, 1979) is an American former professional tennis player and a graduate of University of Virginia.
 He reached the quarterfinals of the 2003 Indian Wells Masters (defeating world no. 1 Juan Carlos Ferrero en route) and achieved a career-high of world no. 57 in March 2003.
+He is currently the Chairman of the Board and President of the USTA.

 Early career

 He began playing tennis at the age of two with his parents Barry and Karen.
 As a junior, Brian Vahaly captured the Easter Bowl 18s title and reached the final of the Coffee Bowl in Costa Rica in 1997.
 His best junior Grand Slam result was reaching the quarterfinal at Wimbledon that same year, where he finished 17th in the world junior rankings.

 Vahaly proceeded to play four years of collegiate tennis at the University of Virginia from 1998 to 2001, where he was a three-time All-American and finished as the school's most successful player.
 In 2000, he won the United States Amateur Championships (Men's Tennis).
 In 2001, Vahaly reached the singles final at the NCAA Championships, and lost in the doubles semifinal with Huntley Montgomery, but finished as the no. 1 player in doubles and no. 5 in singles (40-6).

 Vahaly became UVA's first tennis All-American in 1999 and during the previous season was named the Atlantic Coast Conference Rookie of Year.
 In his last two seasons, he was a two-time ACC Player of Year, and as a senior, he was named the University of Virginia Male Athlete of Year.
 He graduated with two majors in Finance and Business Management, and finished his career at Virginia as an Academic All-American.
 He was inducted into the Hall of Fame of University of Virginia Men's Tennis.